Li Ning

-Li Ning (李宁; Lij Ningz; born March 10, 1963, in Liuzhou, Guangxi) is a Chinese billionaire entrepreneur, the founder of the eponymous sportswear company Li-Ning, and retired gymnast of Zhuang ethnicity.
+Li Ning (李宁; Lij Ningz; born March 10, 1963, in Liuzhou, Guangxi) is a Chinese billionaire entrepreneur, the founder of the eponymous sportswear company Li-Ning, and a retired Olympic gold medal-winning gymnast of Zhuang ethnicity.
 He lives in Hong Kong.

 Gymnastics career

 Li started training when he was eight and was selected for the national team in 1980.
 In 1982, he won six of the seven medals awarded at the Sixth World Cup Gymnastic Competition, earning him the title "Prince of Gymnastics" (体操王子 (體操王子)).

 Li is most famous for winning six medals at the 1984 Summer Olympics, the first Olympics in which the People's Republic of China participated.
 He won three gold medals (in floor exercise, pommel horse, and rings), two silver medals, and one bronze medal.
 Li became the most decorated Chinese athlete at the first Olympics that China participated in after the founding of the People's Republic in October 1949.

 Li won 11 World Artistic Gymnastics Championships medals, including gold medals in the rings (1985) and team all-around (1983).

 Li took part in his second Olympics at the 1988 Summer Olympics in Seoul, despite carrying injuries.
 It ended an illustrious gymnastic career, as he was off-form.